 What if my child lacks the mental capacity to manage their Child Trust Fund or Junior ISA?

 In order to take control of their account from age 16, young people must have the mental capacity to manage the money in their Child Trust Fund or Junior ISA.

 Without it, their parent(s)/ guardian(s) / carer(s) will need to apply to the Court of Protection to request to be appointed to act as the child’s Deputy.
 A Deputy can manage and make day-to-day decisions about someone’s finances.
 Many parents are shocked to learn that without this and despite their child’s lack of mental capacity to act for themselves, they are unable to manage the account when their child turns 18.
-As far as the law is concerned, this is the age the child legally become an adult and the money belongs to them.
+As far as the law is concerned, this is the age the child legally becomes an adult and the money belongs to them.

-The process of applying to the Court of Protection can be complex, time consuming, stressful, and expensive, especially if you need to involve legal services, which can run into several hundreds of pounds.
+The process of applying to the Court of Protection can be complex, time-consuming, stressful, and expensive, especially if you need to involve legal services, which can run into several hundreds of pounds.

 Child Trust Funds and their successor, Junior ISAs have proved to be an excellent vehicle to encourage people to help their children and or loved ones to get on the savings ladder from the earliest stages of their life.
-Building a nest egg, some growing to tens of thousands of pounds, has given a whole new generation a wonderful start in life, hopefully a saving philosophy of their own, and control over their accounts from a relatively young age.
+Building a nest egg, some growing to tens of thousands of pounds, has given a whole new generation a wonderful start in life, hopefully, a saving philosophy of their own, and control over their accounts from a relatively young age.

-The Junior ISA scheme has built on the foundations laid by its predecessor, providing a wonderful opportunity for parents to put away a regular sum, lump sums and even money gifted from their child’s birthday’s and Christmas’s, to ensure that any growth in the capital invested will be free of tax!
+The Junior ISA scheme has built on the foundations laid by its predecessor, providing a wonderful opportunity for parents to put away a regular sum, lump sums, and even money gifted from their child’s birthday’s and Christmas’s, to ensure that any growth in the capital invested will be free of tax!